varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 status.
 For each HTTP request, a number of very detailed records will be appended to the log segment in this shared memory.
-Other processes can subscribe to log-records, filter them, and format them, for instance as NCSA style log records.
+Other processes can subscribe to log-records, filter them, and format them, for instance as Apache/NCSA style log records.

 Another segment in shared memory is used for statistics counters, this allows real-time, down to microsecond resolution monitoring